neophyte-tech/neoupdate-android-sdk/README.md

 3. Initialize the parameters (like tokens & secrets) and call execute

 Note: The baseUrl, token and secret should be available in the portal's application dashboard once you create your app there.
+Also, make sure you have added proper external storage permissions to your manifest file if you are using /sdcard files.

 ## Example